-Cisco IronPort solution demonstrated the highest spam capture rate and the most accurate rate of detection.
+Cisco's email security solution demonstrated the highest spam capture rate and the most accurate rate of detection.
 The results are remarkable given the tradeoff between spam capture and false positive rates.
 For example, a vendor can catch 100% of spam if they block every message but then the false positive rate would also be 100%, which is obviously unacceptable.

-Cisco IronPort consistently outperformed the other vendors, with the highest spam capture rate in ten of the twelve months measured.
-In the other two months, only one other solution exhibited a higher spam capture rate than Cisco IronPort.
-However, the vendors' false positive rates were significantly higher those two months by an average 17 times than that of Cisco IronPort.
+Cisco consistently outperformed the other vendors, with the highest spam capture rate in eight of the twelve months measured.
+When another vendor had a better anti-spam catch rate than Cisco, it came at the cost of a significantly higher false positive rate: from 16 to 40 times worse.